 Special Experiences of Grace

 In the same way, God may give us special experiences of His grace that strengthen our faith.
 We should welcome these experiences for the moments of grace that they are, but we should not expect them to continue forever or become discouraged when they seemingly end.
 They are momentary glimpses of the joy to come, close encounters of the divine kind, meant to keep us strong as we face the all too familiar challenges of life.
-Join us on our December Holy Land tour and view Israel from this majestic mountain, known to be where humanity sought and found God.
+Join us on a faith-based tour and view Israel from this majestic mountain, known to be where humanity sought and found God.